 2. Telemedicine Reduces No-Show Rates in the Medical Practice

-Patient no-shows are still a thorn in the side of most American healthcare providers who lose around $150 billion each year due to this phenomenon.
-One unused appointment slot can cost a practice of $200 on average.
-Multiply that with the average no-show rate of around 5 to 7%, to understand the financial burden of a no-show patient on medical practice.
+Patient no-shows are still a thorn in the side of most American healthcare providers, who lose around $150 billion each year due to this phenomenon.
+One unused appointment slot can cost practice of $200 on average.
+Multiply that with the average no-show rate of around 5 to 7% to understand the financial burden of a no-show patient on medical practice.

-A telemedicine visit reduces no-shows by bringing the doctor to the patient on a device as familiar as a cell phone.
+A telemedicine visit reduces no-shows by bringing the doctor to a device as familiar as a cell phone.
 Patients can and should be seen in their homes virtually, cutting the costs and time associated with seeking a traditional office visit.
-A recent study showed telemedicine reduced no show rates by 50%.
+A recent study showed telemedicine reduced no-show rates by 50%.

-For the provider, every missed appointment means a direct hit on the bottom line plus an opportunity cost.
+Every missed appointment means a direct hit on the bottom line plus an opportunity cost for the provider.
 Not only will you lose the patient encounter revenue, but there’s also the cost of underutilized staff.
 Telemedicine reduces no-shows and allows you to see patients more quickly.
 If you do have a no-show, it’s easy to fill the appointment with a telemedicine visit to recoup revenue.